Creating a Toolkit

 build

-- Build wheel file using poetrybump-version
+- Build wheel file using uvbump-version

-- Bump the version in pyproject.tomlcheck
+- Bump the version in the pyproject.toml file by a patch versioncheck

 - Run code quality toolsclean-build